 I do my online lessons over Zoom.
 During the online lesson, I share my screen with my pupil so they can see me and everything on my screen and I can see them.
 For online lessons, I use ChessBase 17, which is software that every serious chess player uses.
 Basically, they will be able to see a chessboard which I can draw arrows on and highlight squares.

 How did you get started as a chess coach?

 I was looking for ways to make more connections and I thought that teaching would be a great way to do that!
 I find teaching chess very enjoyable!

 What types of students have you worked with?

-I have worked with people who only wanted me to analyze their games, students who only wanted me to help them with their openings, and players who wanted more thorough lessons, covering all aspects of chess.
+I have worked with beginners, people who only wanted me to analyze their chess games, students who only wanted to learn their openings, and pupils who wanted more thorough chess lessons, covering all aspects of chess.

 I love interacting with my students and answering their questions.
 I get excited when I see their growth and their changing perspective on chess.

-I love helping others, teaching, and analyzing with others.
-Coaching involves all three of these, so it was a natural choice!
+I love helping others, teaching, and analyzing chess with others.
+Coaching chess involves all three of these, so it was a natural choice!